cblake003/Blackjack/readme.md

 ![Imgur](https://i.imgur.com/UQFENQ8.png)

-If the player's score is under 21, player can choose Hit or Hold again another if statement.
+If the player's score is under 21, player can choose Hit or Hold again.

 If the player reaches 21, then the player will have effectively reached the highest scoring possible, aka Blackjack.
 If in the same game, the dealer flips their second card and does not reach 21 before hitting 17 or surpasses 21, then the dealer loses.